Traumatic Brain Injury Lawyer in Dallas (TBI)

 • Long-term care expenses to help care for permanent disabilities that you suffer due to a brain injury

-• Loss of income from missed work and loss of future earning ability if you have been permanently disabled from returning to your job or other gainful employment
+• Loss of income, including lost wages from missed work and loss of future earning ability if you have been permanently disabled from returning to your job or other gainful employment

 • Physical pain